Back to HDR PNG Converter

 The Controls

-• Saturation — primary color intensity control shown in the main panel for quick edits.
+• Saturation.
+Primary color intensity, shown in the main panel for quick edits.

-• Preview behavior — preview uses the converted HDR PNG when the browser/display supports it, with automatic SDR fallback otherwise.
+• Preview.
+Uses the converted HDR PNG when the browser and display support it, with automatic SDR fallback otherwise.

 What is PQ?